MicrosoftDocs/data-api-builder-docs/data-api-builder/getting-started/getting-started-azure-cosmos-db.md

 ---
-title: Quickstart to Data API builder for Azure Cosmos DB #Required; page title displayed in search results.
-Include the word "quickstart".
-Include the brand.
+title: Quickstart to Data API builder for Azure Cosmos DB
-description: This quickstart will help you build a backend to support your modern applications with Data API builder for Azure Cosmos DB. #Required; article description that is displayed in search results.
-Include the word "quickstart".
+description: This quickstart will help you build a backend to support your modern applications with Data API builder for Azure Cosmos DB.
-author: sajeetharan #Required; your GitHub user alias, with correct capitalization. ms.author: sasinnat #Required; microsoft alias of author; optional team alias. ms.service: data-api-builder #Required; service per approved list. service slug assigned to your service by ACOM. ms.topic: quickstart #Required; leave this attribute/value as-is. ms.date: 02/22/2023 #Required; mm/dd/yyyy format.
+author: sajeetharan
+ms.author: sasinnat
+ms.service: data-api-builder
+ms.topic: quickstart
+ms.date: 02/22/2023
 ---

-# Quickstart: Build a backend to support your modern applications with Data API builder for Azure Cosmos DB.
+# Quickstart: Build a backend to support your modern applications with Data API builder for Azure Cosmos DB

-Make sure you have read the [Getting Started](getting-started.md) document.
+Make sure you have read the [Getting Started](./getting-started-with-data-api-builder.md) document.

-This tutorial assumes that you have already a [Cosmos DB NoSQL API database account](https://learn.microsoft.com/azure/cosmos-db/sql/create-cosmosdb-resources-portal#create-an-azure-cosmos-db-account) that can be used as a playground.
+This tutorial assumes that you have already a [Cosmos DB NoSQL API database account](/azure/cosmos-db/sql/create-cosmosdb-resources-portal#create-an-azure-cosmos-db-account) that can be used as a playground.

 ## Create the database container

 Create the necessary database container needed to represent Books.
-There are different ways to model this sample and you can learn more about data modeling from [here](https://learn.microsoft.com/en-us/azure/cosmos-db/nosql/modeling-data).
-We will use the [embedded data model](https://learn.microsoft.com/en-us/azure/cosmos-db/nosql/modeling-data#embedding-data) in this sample.
+There are different ways to model this sample and you can learn more about data modeling from [here](/azure/cosmos-db/nosql/modeling-data).
+We will use the [embedded data model](/azure/cosmos-db/nosql/modeling-data#embedding-data) in this sample.

 - `books`: Collection containing books and it's authors with 'id' as the partition key

-Read more about [choosing partition key](https://docs.microsoft.com/en-us/azure/cosmos-db/partitioning-overview#choose-partitionkey) and [data modeling](https://docs.microsoft.com/en-us/azure/cosmos-db/sql/modeling-data)
+Read more about [choosing partition key](/azure/cosmos-db/partitioning-overview#choose-partitionkey) and [data modeling](/azure/cosmos-db/sql/modeling-data)

 Once the container is created, we can import the sample data which are placed in the 'azure-cosmos-db' folder to the book collection by using the add new item option (Make sure you add one by one item) in the Azure Data Explorer.